ivoa/major-version-transition/README.rst

 In the registry, it was originally envisioned that standards would be identified through the same string regardless of the version, and different versions would be handled on the level of interfaces.
-It was later decided that that was not a good idea and different major versions should also have different standard ids.
+Based on how actual clients were doing their discovery, it was later decided that that was not a good idea and different major versions should also have different standard ids.